Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/1-Smart_Contracts_Overview_slides.md

 And sure, that's valuable because governments are big and powerful.
 You could say that even in some sense, the government enforcing it is a lot like God enforcing it.
 As in, the government is big enough to have power over individuals interacting, and if anyone tries to rip someone else off, the government will step in and make sure the contract is upheld.
 Which essentially allows us to interact as if we trusted each other.
 Then, over time, the stickiness sets in and people actually do start to trust each other!
 Yay, happy days - do we see now how all of these concepts are beginning to connect with one another?
 But wait!
 What am I talking about?
 We know the unfortunate truth which is that governments are unfortunately corruptible...

+TODO could point out that we are used to doing this kind of thing on smaller scales too.
+When siblings fight over a toy, parents might encourage them to agree to take turns.
+LAter when it is time to tarde, the parent might remind the child, "you said you would trade in 5 minutes, so now you have to."
+The parent is big enough to physically overpower the child if it were to come to that, and the child knows it, so therefore it rarely comes to that.
+The parent is the government.

+Same thing in sports.
+We all agree to the rules, and agree to let a referee make the judgement calls.
+The ref is the government.
+It big leagues where there can suspend players and affect their career this works.
+In the public park, it doesn't always, because the ref is just a peer and there is no real power differential.

+The government, by being the enforcer, can help people engage in so much voluntary coordination just by making them keep their own promises.
+Of course, a government with this power differential has its downsides too.

 ---v